eliyahabba/PromptSuite/README.md

 ### Performance Optimization

-MultiPromptify automatically optimizes performance by pre-generating variations for shared fields:
+PromptSuite automatically optimizes performance by pre-generating variations for shared fields:

 - **Instruction variations** (`instruction variations`) are generated once and reused across all data rows
 - **Prompt format variations** (`prompt format variations`) are generated once and reused across all data rows